-An Encyclopedic EIS is called an EIS that is "unnecessarily extensive and descriptive, limited analytical content and generic approach, not focused on the analysis of socio-environmental components that could be significantly impacted by the project."
+An Encyclopedic EIS is an EIS that is "unnecessarily extensive and descriptive, limited analytical content and generic approach, not focused on the analysis of socio-environmental components that could be significantly impacted by the project."

-Senace seeks to ensure that the EIS that it evaluates has greater technical consistency, prioritizes relevant information and gives greater emphasis and technical development to the analysis of impacts.
+Senace seeks to ensure that EIS have greater technical consistency, prioritize relevant information and give greater emphasis and technical development to the analysis of impacts.

-3. INTEGRITY AND TRANSPARENCY
+n J INTEGRITY AND TRANSPARENCY

-For the appropriate assessment of the EIS and the management of the records of environmental consulting firms and of environmental certifications, it is essential that Senace adopt a series of ethical controls that ensure the integrity and impartiality in the environmental assessment.
-In order to promote a culture of integrity, transparency and ethics within the organization, the following are some measures that have been implemented:
+For the appropriate assessment of the EIS and the management of the environmental consulting firms, it is essential that Senace adopts a series of ethical controls that ensure the integrity and impartiality in the environmental assessment.
+To promote a culture of integrity, transparency and ethics within the organization, the following are some measures that have already been implemented:

 - Code of Ethics:

-- Integrity Channel;
+- Integrity Channel:

 - Field Work Protocol;

-- Protocol of Technical Meetings;

-- Portal of Open Data

-- Declarations of interests
+- Portal of Open Data - Declarations of interests

-Furthermore, Senace renews its commitment with the prevention, detection and appropriate management of criminal conducts of bribery when commencing the implementation of ISO 37001 - Ant-bribery Management System, which will allow Senace to identify and manage the risks of corruption in its tasks, implementing controls, developing specific training plans, and conducting internal audits for the continuous improvement of the institution.
+Furthermore, Senace renews its commitment with the prevention, detection and appropriate management of criminal conducts of bribery through the implementation of ISO 37001 - Anti-bribery Management System, which will allow Senace to identify and manage the risks of corruption in its tasks, implementing controls, developing specific training plans, and conducting internal audits for the continuous improvement of the institution.
 The implementation of this system is an important milestone for the environmental sector and it will provide more trust in the transparency of our main processes.